kevinlin1/just-the-class/pages/projects/emergent-language/meeting-notes.md

 1. Friendly and lively chatter about life (`~10 min max`)
 2. Get significant work done on writing paper, assign sections and deadlines

+### Notes
+{: .no_toc }

+Approximate deadline to get the paper ready for submission: end of July.

+Things we want to try
+- Disentanglement penalty term
+- Fix up PyTorch model to use sampling
+- Procedurally generated shapes (optional)
+- More rigorous analysis of sequences
+- Code up relational dataset - try that out.

+Stuff to work on:
+- Yegor - getting the PyTorch model up to speed and incorporating various novel developments.
+- Andre - start writing section 1, Introduction and Contexts
+- Alec - start writing section 2, Benchmark Task

 ---